 Lughnasadh (pronounced loo-nah-sah) is one of the four Greater Sabbats.
 Also called Lammas, it is one of the two Pagan sabbats clearly identified with a specific goddess or god – the other is Imbolc / Brigid’s Day.
 Lughnasadh is observed annually on August 1st which is approximately halfway between the summer solstice (Litha) and the autumn equinox (Mabon).

-During this sabbat, the first of three annual harvest festivals, contemporary Pagans celebrate and give thanks for Earth’s abundance.
+During this sabbat, the first of three annual harvest festivals, contemporary Pagans celebrate Earth’s abundance and give thanks for it.

 Historically, Lughnasadh, also spelled as Lughnasa, was an ancient Celtic pagan festival.
 According to Irish mythology, it was started by warrior god Lugh as a funeral rite he held in honour of his foster mother, Tailtiu.
 She was an Irish Earth goddess who was said to have cleared the land for her people to grow food, dying of exhaustion shortly thereafter.

 Over time, this celebration became known as “Lughnasadh” which is a combination of Lugh and násad, a Gaelic word for gathering.
 The “first fruit” of the harvest season – grains – were offered to Lugh and, as such, Lughnasadh evolved into a harvest festival.